jesuisstan/OmioSearchBar/README.md

 3. **Custom Styling with CSS Modules & Custom Fonts**: In addition to Material UI, custom styling was implemented using CSS modules.
 To closely resemble the typography used on the Omio website, the GTWalsheimPro font was installed and applied to the project.
 This helps in achieving a consistent visual representation and enhances the similarity to the Omio search bar.

-4. **Deployment**: The code was deployed on a Digital Ocean web server and made accessible through the following [URL](http://209.38.216.33:5555/).
+4. **Deployment**: The code was deployed on a Digital Ocean web server and made accessible through the [URL](http://209.38.216.33:5555/).

 5. **Version Control**: The code was hosted on GitHub and made publicly accessible.
 The repository can be found at https://github.com/jesuisstan/OmioSearchBar.